 - What are the different types of breast biopsy procedures and what do they involve?

-- How is a fine needle aspiration biopsy (FNAB) done?
+- How is a fine-needle aspiration (FNA) done?

 - How is a vacuum-assisted breast biopsy done?

 - How is a surgical biopsy of the breast done?

 - What is the time frame for receiving the results of a breast biopsy?